Hicks' bunt lifts Tigers to 3-2 win over Rays in 12

-DETROIT (AP) - JaCoby Jones led off the 12th inning with a triple and scored on John Hicks' bunt single, lifting the Detroit Tigers to a 3-2 win over the Tampa Bay Rays on Wednesday.
+Hicks' bunt single scored JaCoby Jones in the 12th inning, lifting the Detroit Tigers to a 3-2 win over the Tampa Bay Rays on Wednesday.

+"I looked to the right side and said this would be a perfect time for it," Hicks said.

 Warwick Saupold (1-0) got three outs for the win, striking out two.
 He combined with five other relievers for six scoreless innings, yielding just two hits.